marimo-team/marimo/examples/README.md

 # Examples

+> [!Tip]
+> marimo ships with tutorials to help you get started: start with
+> `marimo tutorial intro` at the command line.

-This folder contains example marimo notebooks, organized into folders.
+This folder contains example marimo notebooks.

 - 🖱️ `ui/`: marimo's many UI elements or widgets
 - 🛢️ `sql/`: SQL and Python inter-op